bmehder/NostalgiaPHP/content/collections/dox/understanding-functions.md

 ### `config($key, $default)`

 Fetches a configuration value from your global settings.
-Handy for site‑wide options like `site.name` or `base_url`.
+Handy for site‑wide options like the site `name` or `base_url`.

 ### `site($key, $default)`